 How can people of faith respond to the to the national #MeToo and #ChurchToo conversations?
 Here’s a sampling of ideas, opinion pieces, blog posts and resources available online.
 This list is being updated periodically to include new material.

 The pastoral is political: #churchtoo.
-Presbyterian Church (U.S.A.) pastor Emily Heitzman writes on the RevGalBlogPals website about the messages she received about sexual harassment as a teenager, when women from her church brought charges against a pastor and he was found not guilty.
+PC(USA) pastor Emily Heitzman writes on the RevGalBlogPals website about the messages she received about sexual harassment as a teenager, when women from her church brought charges against a pastor and he was found not guilty.
 “What kinds of messages are we in the church sending to victims of sexual abuse – whether through our actions or through our silence?”
 Heitzman asks.
 Added 12/5.

 Sexual Abuse Happens In #ChurchToo – We’re Living Proof.
 Hannah Paasch writes in the Huffington Post about purity culture.
 Added 12/5.